mperezcarrasco/PyTorch-Deep-SVDD/README.md

 # Results
-This implementation achieved similar results as the original implementation provided by the authors.
+This implementation achieves similar results as the original implementation provided by the authors.

 | Inlier class     | [Original Pytorch Implementation ](https://github.com/lukasruff/Deep-SVDD-PyTorch) | This implementation  |